On the differential geometry of numerical schemes and weak solutions of functional equations: Implicit functions theorem from the viewpoint of numerical schemes

 \item Passing to the projective limit, the question of the nature of the domain $D$ can be adressed.
-As an infinite intersection of open sets, it cannot be stated that $D$ is an open subset of $E_\infty.$ Thinking with an intuition based on finite dimensional problems, one could think that a domain $D$ which is not a neighborhood of $0$ is not interesting, because all norms are equivalent.
-This is the motivation for Nash-Moser estimates \cite{Ham}, with which one manages to show that the domain $D$ is an open neighborhood of $0.$ This comes from the natural desire to control the "size" of the domain $D.$ But noticing that $E_1 \subset E_0$ is not an open subset of $E_0$ unless $E_1 = E_0,$ one can see that $D$ is not open is not disqualifying.
+As an infinite intersection of open sets, it cannot be stated that $D$ is an open subset of $E_\infty.$ We could add the remark that, skeptically, $D$ can be restricted to $\{(0{{},}0)\}$ {{} but the presence of the open ball of radius 1 of $B_{f_\infty}$ shows that there exists ways to modify the topology of $O_\infty$ in order to make the domain $D$ open, and one of these ways is described explicitely.} Thinking with an intuition based on finite dimensional problems, one could think that a domain $D$ which is not a neighborhood of $0$ is not interesting, because all norms are equivalent.
+This is the motivation for Nash-Moser estimates \cite{Ham}, with which one manages to show that the domain $D$ is an open neighborhood of $0.$ This comes from the natural desire to control the "size" of the domain $D.$ But noticing that $E_1 \subset E_0$ is not an open subset of $E_0$ unless $E_1 = E_0,$ one can see that $D$ is not open {{} for the topology of $O_\infty$} is not disqualifying.

-\item Since Nash-Moser estimates appear rather artificial, and only designed to "pass to the projective limit" some open domain, and noticing that the condition of contractibility in (\ref{1.1}) enables to bound the difference $||\phi^{n+1}_{i,x}(0) - \phi^{n}_{i,x}(0)||_{F_i}$ by a converging geometric sequence, one can try to generalize this procedure and apply the notion of bornology.
+\item Since Nash-Moser estimates appears rather artificial even if very useful, and only designed to "pass to the projective limit" some open domain, and noticing that the condition of contraction enables to bound the difference $||\phi^{n+1}_{i,x}(0) - \phi^{n}_{i,x}(0)||_{F_i}$ by a converging geometric sequence, one can try to generalize this procedure and apply the notion of bornology.
 This gives the theorem stated in \cite{HN1971}.
-But Theorem 4.1 deals with a wider class of functions. \end{enumerate}
+But Theorem \ref{1.6} deals with a {{} different} class of functions.

+\item Summarizing these two facts and the detailed proof given before, one gets smoothness of the solution $u$ of the equation $f(x,u(x))=0$ and its uniqueness on $D \cap O_0.$ This relates implicit functions theorem to well-posedness, i.e. the problem of unique existence of a unique solution smoothly dependent on the set of parameters $Q = D.$ The same proof, applied to the functions $f_i$ on the domain $O_\infty,$ produce weak solutions $u_i(x) \in F_i,$ depending smoothly on the parameter $x \in D,$ to the equation $f_\infty(x,u(x))=0.$